 Posted On February 10, 2022 Consumer Privacy & Data Breaches

-February 10, 2022 – Recently, iRISE Florida Spine and Joint Institute, LLC (“iRISE”) announced a “data security incident” in which an unauthorized party obtained access to an employee’s email account.
-As a result of the iRISE Spine and Joint data breach, the personal and protected health information (“PHI”) information of 61, 595 individuals was compromised.
-Those impacted by a data breach should be sure they understand what happened, what their rights are, and how they can pursue them.
+February 10, 2022 – Recently, the Washington State Department of Licensing announced it verified suspicious activity involving a database the Department uses to store information pertaining to professional licensing.
+As a result of the Washington State Department of Licensing data security incident, the personal information of up to a quarter million individuals may have been compromised.
+Those impacted by this potential data breach should be sure they understand what happened, what their rights are, and how they can pursue them.
 The data breach lawyers at Console & Associates, P.C. are actively investigating this security breach.
-If an investigation reveals that iRISE Florida Spine and Joint Institute failed to ensure the safety of consumer data leading up to the breach, the company may be liable through a data breach class action lawsuit.
+If an investigation reveals that the Washington State Department of Licensing failed to ensure the safety of consumer data leading up to the breach, the agency may be liable through a data breach class action lawsuit.

 Cyberattacks such as this one are increasingly common in today’s society.
-Today more than ever, businesses store data electronically.
+Today more than ever, businesses and government agencies store data electronically.
 While there are certainly many ways to protect against cyberthreats, hackers have ways of identifying vulnerabilities in data security systems, which they can then exploit.

-When a hacker breaches a company’s computer systems, they can steal sensitive consumer information from the compromised systems.
+When a hacker breaches a computer system, they can steal sensitive consumer information from the compromised systems.
 While there is no guarantee that this information will be used for criminal purposes, that is not an uncommon occurrence.
-Thus, as a matter of course, after a company experiences a data breach, they will inform anyone whose information was compromised.
+Thus, as a matter of course, after an organization experiences a data breach, it will inform anyone whose information was compromised.
 Despite the risks data breaches present, many consumers fail to take precautionary measures to protect themselves from identity theft and other frauds.

-When you allowed iRISE access to your personal data, you trusted the company to keep your sensitive information safe.
-However, news of the iRISE Florida data breach raises some very serious questions about the company’s data security measures and whether the company could have done more to prevent this type of cyber-attack.
+When you allowed the Washington State Department of Licensing access to your personal data, you trusted the Department to keep your sensitive information safe.
+However, news of the Washington State Department of Licensing data security incident raises some very serious questions about the government’s data security measures and whether it could have done more to prevent this type of cyber-attack.

-Consumers whose personal, identifying, financial or healthcare-related data was compromised in a data breach can pursue legal action against a company that misused or mishandled their information.
-However, the investigation into the iRISE Spine and Joint breach is only in its beginning phases.
-For that reason, it is too early to tell if iRISE was legally responsible for the breach.
-However, our data breach attorneys are investigating the iRISE Spine and Joint Institute security breach to determine the potential legal remedies of those affected.
+Consumers whose personal, identifying, financial or healthcare-related data was compromised in a data breach can pursue legal action against an organization that misused or mishandled their information.
+However, the investigation into the Washington State Department of Licensing outage is only in its beginning phases.
+For that reason, it is too early to tell if the agency was legally responsible for the breach.
+However, our data breach attorneys are investigating the Washington State Department of Licensing security breach to determine the potential legal remedies of those affected.

-If you have questions about your ability to pursue a data breach class action lawsuit against iRISE Spine and Joint, contact a data breach attorney as soon as possible.
+If you have questions about your ability to pursue a data breach class action lawsuit against the Washington State Department of Licensing, contact a data breach attorney as soon as possible.

-If you receive a data breach notification from iRISE Spine and Joint in the coming weeks, it means your personal data was among that which was compromised in the recent cyberattack.
+The Department of Licensing has yet to confirm whether the data incident resulted in any consumer information being compromised.
+However, if you receive a data breach notification from the Washington State Department of Licensing in the coming weeks, it means your personal data was among that which was compromised in the recent cyberattack.
 It also means a cybercriminal had access to—and may have stolen—your personal data.
 Given the risks involved, it is important you remain vigilant by taking the following steps: